Lotti Brown header

 I also have other Celtic artworks here and lots of other nature artworks here...

-If you like the idea of feeling more connected to nature, you might also like my section about nature journaling, here - it's easy to get into and we like to nature journal 'imperfectly' for enjoyment, well-being and connection to nature, so there's no need to worry about not being able to draw or anything like that!
-Find out more here...
+If you like the idea of feeling more connected to nature, you might also like to learn about what nature journaling is - it's easy to get into and here we like to nature journal 'imperfectly' for enjoyment, well-being and connection to nature, so there's no need to worry about not being able to draw or anything like that!
+See my free guide to getting started with your first nature journal, here...

 You might also enjoy a book I read, 'The Oak Papers' all about our relationship with the oak tree.